rmosolgo/graphql-ruby/guides/schema/dynamic_types.md

 At runtime, ensure that only one object is visible per name (type name, field name, etc.).
 (If `.visible?(context)` returns false, then that part of the schema will be hidden for the current operation.)

+When using dynamic schema members, be sure to include the relevant `context: ...` when [generating schema definition files](#schema-dumps).

 ### Different fields

 You can customize which field definitions are used for each operation.